Why the DeLorean Refuses to Die: Back to the Future, Stainless Steel, and the Car That Outran Its Own Failure

 Keeping the Original Cars Alive

 In 1995, a Texas-based company acquired the rights to the DeLorean name along with a substantial inventory of new-old-stock parts.
-That acquisition created a pathway for owners to restore existing cars using genuine components, and even to assemble new vehicles from original parts — making the DMC-12 one of very few discontinued cars that can still be legally built from factory stock.
+That acquisition created a pathway for owners to restore existing cars using genuine components, and even to assemble new vehicles from original parts, making the DMC-12 one of very few discontinued cars that can still be legally built from factory stock.

 The Alpha5 and an Electric Future

 In 2022, the DeLorean Motor Company announced the Alpha5, an all-electric vehicle conceived as a spiritual successor to the DMC-12.
 The Alpha5 retains the gull-wing doors that defined the original and draws clearly on Giugiaro's silhouette, while housing modern EV underpinnings.
-Claimed figures at announcement included a 0–60 mph time of under 3 seconds and a range exceeding 300 miles — numbers that would have made the PRV V6 blush.
+Claimed figures at announcement included a 0-60 mph time of under 3 seconds and a range exceeding 300 miles, numbers that would have made the PRV V6 blush.

 Whether the Alpha5 reaches full production remains to be seen, but the announcement confirmed that the DeLorean name still carries genuine commercial weight, four decades after the original company folded.
+And let's be honest about why: it is not the PRV V6 people remember.
+It is 88 mph and fire trails.

 Why the DeLorean Still Matters